MIPPL/nephele-org-website/public/content/developers/tutorials/erc-721-vyper-annotated-code/index.md

     return owner
 ```

-In the Ethereum Virtual Machine (evm) any storage that does not have a value stored in it is zero.
+In the Nephele Virtual Machine (evm) any storage that does not have a value stored in it is zero.
 If there is no token at `_tokenId` then the value of `self.idToOwner[_tokenId]` is zero.
 In that
 case the function reverts.